belkinsa/GrailvilleSouthSideWetlands/notes/timeline.md

 ## May

-- 8th: Duckweed is covering the whole surface of the small pond
+- 8th: Duckweed is covering the whole surface of the small pond.

 ## June

-- 19th: Added a nibbler to the small on the deck end
+- 19th: Added a nibbler to the small pond on the deck end
 - 26th: The hurricane/tropical storm before Dora's rain filled the ponds to the edges and maybe a bit more.
 Also in the small pond, the yarrow maybe be dieing, oberved over a month.
 Confery is still alive.

 ## July